Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/4_Analog_&_PWM.rst

 Flowing Light with tail was implemented with PWM.

-Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “04.2_FlowingLight”.
+Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “FlowingLight”.
 Select“pwm.py”, right click to select “Upload to /”, wait for “pwm.py” to be uploaded to ESP32-S3 and then double click “FlowingLight.py”.

 FlowingLight
 ----------------------------------